-Begin your Gap Semester in Wyoming with a three-week experience offered exclusively to Elon by the National Outdoor Leadership School (NOLS).
+Begin your Gap Semester in Wyoming with a three and a half week experience offered exclusively to Elon by the National Outdoor Leadership School (NOLS).
 Experience the wilderness while you learn outdoor skills, leadership and environmental ethics.

-This second leg of your journey encompasses a four-week experience that will take you across the country to examine poverty, hunger, the environment and other issues critical to the welfare of every community.
-You may work to weatherize homes, harvest an organic farm, or prepare meals for those in need to learn more about the cultures and traditions of different populations in order to understand the critical nature of responsible citizenship and service.
+This second leg of your journey encompasses four-weeks of service-learning experiences that will take you across the country to examine poverty, hunger, the environment and other issues critical to the welfare of every community.
+You may work to weatherize homes, harvest an organic farm, or prepare meals for those in need, while learning more about the cultures and traditions of different populations in order to understand the critical nature of responsible citizenship and service.

-The Elon Gap Semester Program concludes with a six-week experience based at the Elon Center in San Jose, Costa Rica.
+The Elon Gap Semester Program concludes with a six-week experience based in San Jose, Costa Rica.
 You will live with local families, study Spanish and other courses as well as travel within this magnificent country.

 Students should apply to the Gap Semester Program via the freshman application.
 Applicants may apply Early Decision (binding) or Final Deadline.